IRL2/nanover-server-py/README.md

 [project's documentation](https://irl2.github.io/nanover-docs) for more information!

 ### Exploring the code

-The `protocol` folder contains the definitions of the gRPC services.

 The `python-libraries` folder contains the library to write NanoVer clients and servers in python, as well as the services implemented in python.
 The